pingcap/docs/foreign-key.md

 - `NO ACTION`: the same as `RESTRICT`.
 - `SET DEFAULT`: the same as `RESTRICT`.

-If there is no matching foreign key value in the parent table, the `INSERT` or `UPDATE` operation on the child table is rejected.
+If there is no matching foreign key value in the parent table, the `INSERT` or `UPDATE` operation on the child table is denied.

 If the foreign key definition does not specify `ON DELETE` or `ON UPDATE`, the default behavior is `NO ACTION`.